 - (a).
 "Academic Standards Committee" means the Academic Standards Committee of the School of Law as appointed by the Dean. - (b).
-"Associate Dean" means the Associate Dean for Academic Affairs or her/his delegate. - (c).
-"Dean" means the Dean or her/his delegate. - (d).
+"Associate Dean" means the Associate Dean for Academic Affairs or appointed delegate. - (c).
+"Dean" means the Dean or appointed delegate. - (d).
 "Dean of Admissions" means the Associate Dean for Enrollment and Strategic Initiatives. - (e) "Dean of Students" means the Associate Dean for Student Life and Operations. - (f).
 "Law school" or "School of Law" means Roger Williams University School of Law. - (g).
-"Full time student" means any student who is enrolled and who devotes substantially all of her/his working hours to the study of law and is enrolled in twelve or more semester hours of course work.
+"Full time student" means any student who is enrolled in twelve or more semester hours of course work.